 CCDCOE is a NATO-accredited knowledge hub offering a unique interdisciplinary approach to the most relevant issues in cyber security and defence.
 The Centre conducts research, training and exercises in four core areas: technology, strategy, operations and law.
-The heart of the Centre is its international staff from the military, government, academia and industry, representing most NATO allies and partners globally – currently from 34 nations.
+The heart of the Centre is its international staff from the military, government, academia and industry, representing most NATO allies and partners globally.
 CCDCOE is also responsible for identifying and coordinating education and training solutions in the field of cyber defence operations for all NATO bodies across the Alliance.

-The Centre’s publications and research papers are available online (Cyber Defence Publications Library on the Centre’s website).
-These include a regularly updated database of national cyber security documents, the International Cyber Developments Review (INCYDER), comprehensive overviews of national cyber security organisations and occasional papers.
+The Centre’s publications and research are available online (Cyber Defence Publications Library on the Centre’s website).
+These include a database of national cyber security documents, the International Cyber Developments Review (INCYDER), comprehensive overviews of national cyber security organization and occasional papers.
+The Centre also co-produces the Cyber Law Toolkit – an interactive tool for all those working at or interested in the intersection of cyber operations and public international law.

 See more at: ccdcoe.org